lkesteloot/unsong/unsong.md

 “Join me for dinner?” asked Simeon.

-“I’ll…I’ll have to think,” said Ana.
+“I’ll...
+I’ll have to think,” said Ana.
 “You’re not getting out of this one this easily.”

 Simeon was already gone.